The Tholsel, Dublin

-The Tholsel, Dublin was an important building which combined the function of civic hall, guildhall, court and gaol.
-It was located on Skinners Row within the old city walls of Dublin, Ireland.
-It existed in various forms from after the Norman invasion of Ireland until it was finally demolished around 1809.
-It was one of the most important and imposing buildings in medieval Dublin and was a secular focal point within the city walls situated at a major crossroads close to Dublin Castle, St Patrick's Cathedral and Christchurch Cathedral.
-It was the first of several tholsels which were constructed in the major cities and towns of late medieval Ireland and the Dublin tholsel also housed the first public clock in Ireland on its tower from 1466.
+The Tholsel was an important building in Dublin, Ireland which combined the function of civic hall, guildhall, court, gaol and even for a period acted as parliament house from 1641-48.

+In its final form, it was located on Skinners Row within the old city walls of Dublin and its primary purpose was to hold meetings of Dublin Corporation.
+It existed in various forms from after the Norman invasion of Ireland until it was finally demolished around 1809 and was one of the most important and imposing buildings in medieval Dublin.
+It was a secular and commercial focal point within the city walls situated at a major crossroads close to Dublin Castle, St Patrick's Cathedral and Christchurch Cathedral.
+It was one of several tholsels which were constructed in the major cities and towns of medieval Ireland and the Dublin tholsel also housed the first public clock in Ireland on its tower from 1466.

 History

+Early history

-There are mentions of the tholsel as far back as 1311 being called the 'new' tholsel, indicating an earlier building had probably been constructed sometime after Henry II had granted Dublin to his men in 1164.
+There are mentions of the tholsel as far back as 1311 being called the 'new' tholsel, indicating that an earlier building had been constructed.

-In 1343, the tholsel is again mentioned when there was a charter granted by Edward III which set an exemption from the portion of tolls due to the King so that the burghers of the city could repair the building.
+In 1343, the tholsel was again mentioned when there was a charter granted by Edward III which set an exemption from the portion of tolls due to the King so that the burghers of the city could repair the building.

 In 1395, Gerardus Van Raes was appointed keeper of the Dublin Tholsel for life.
 He was granted the keep of both the upper and lower gaol in that tholsel indicating an increasing number of prisoners.
 The upper keep was usually reserved for debtors while the lower keep was for felons and more serious criminals.

-In 1590, Archbishop of Dublin Adam Loftus addressed the lord mayor and Corporation of Dublin at the tholsel and requested the use of the old priory at All Hallows to establish a university.
+In 1590, Archbishop of Dublin Adam Loftus addressed the lord mayor and Corporation of Dublin at the tholsel and requested the use of the old Priory of All Hallows to establish a university.
 He was granted permission and two years later he established Trinity College Dublin on the site.

 In 1597, the condition of the building, already weakened by a great cleft in the eastern flank, deteriorated under the force of the Dublin gunpowder explosion.

 From 1641-48 the Parliament of Ireland met at the tholsel.
 The parliament was transferred here from the Castle because some of the parliamentarians were suspected to sympathise with the rebels and might try to seize the castle, which held important stores of weapons and munitions.